 A new Event log is generated every day.
 The event log holds entries of any events taking place or any occurrences of alarms on that particular day.
 All entries are time stamped.
-The ECpvX can be set up to notify by email when a new entry is made in the event log.
 The ECpvX will in the text include the six most recent entries in the log.

 A summary log is generated at midnight when the result of the past day is known.
-The log holds information about PV energy produced, revenue generated etc. The ECpvX can be set up to send the summary logs to a mail recipient automatically or transferred to an FTP server automatically.
+The log holds information about PV energy produced, revenue generated etc. The ECpvX can be set up to transfer the summary logs to an FTP server automatically.
 The transmission will occur at midnight when a summary log is generated.

 A production log is generated at midnight when a new day has started.
 The following midnight when the day has passed the log is completed.
 The log holds a time-series of PV production, Mains power etc. The time interval is per default 5min.
-The ECpvX can be set up to send the production logs to a mail recipient automatically or push to an FTP server automatically.
+The ECpvX can be set up to push the production logs to an FTP server automatically.
 The transmission will occur at midnight when a production log is completed.
 The data in the production log is tabulator-separated and can be imported and plotted easily in excel.